usda-ars-ussl/rosetta-soil/README.rst

 where

-* sand, silt, clay are percentags of sand, silt and clay                     |
+* sa, si, cl are percentages of sand, silt and clay                     |
 * BD is soil bulk density (g/cm3)
 * th33 is the soil volumetric water content at 33 kPa
 * th1500 is the soil volumetric water content at 1500 kPa